Connect with us

 TooFab reports:

-After being shoved to the ground, Gardner fired two shots; Scurlock then jumped on his back and was fatally shot.
+After someone shoved him to the ground, Gardner fired two shots.
+Scurlock then jumped on his back, and Gardner fatally shot him.

 Gardner allegedly had a racist path

-Douglas County Attorney Don Kleine was accused of overlooking Gardner’s alleged “racist past”; after intense pressure he asked the grand jury to reexamine the case.
-When prosecutors did, they said they found evidenced — primarily from Gardner himself in texts and social media — that “undermined” the self-defense theory.
+Douglas County Attorney Don Kleine was accused of overlooking Gardner’s alleged “racist past”.
+Ater intense pressure, he asked the grand jury to reexamine the case.
+When prosecutors did, they said they found evidence.
+Primarily from Gardner himself in texts and social media that “undermined” the self-defense theory.

 Indictment